Navilat/Portfolio/README.md

 # PROJECTS

+## AI/SaaS MVP Project
+*MyHabits, April 2025 – July 2025*

+-   Designed and implemented the MVP of an AI/SaaS platform, focusing on AI agent orchestration and data management.
+-   Technologies utilized: NestJS, PostgreSQL, Prisma ORM, Angular, n8n, OpenAI, Gemini LLMs, RAG architecture.
+-   Deployed and maintained a secure and scalable infrastructure using NGINX, Docker, SSL, and Certbot.
+Solely responsible for all code and server infrastructure.

-## Operational cost reduction project
+## Operational Cost Reduction Project
+*MyHabits, February 2025 – March 2025*

-Conducted a comprehensive review of existing infrastructure and identified inefficiencies.
+- Conducted a comprehensive review of infrastructure, identifying inefficiencies in cloud hosting.
-Introduced NGINX and Docker for better resource management, improved DNS configurations and automated SSL certificate management using Certbot.
+- Implemented NGINX and Docker for optimized resource management, improved DNS configurations, and automated SSL certificate management using Certbot.
-Achieved a 38.94% reduction in operational costs, enhancing overall efficiency and performance.
+- Achieved a 68.64% reduction in operational costs, enhancing efficiency and financial viability for a pre-revenue startup.

 ## BICE Funds retention
 Designed and implemented APIs and microservices to manage fund retention of bank accounts with suspicious activities.
 Spring boot, AlloyDB.